DocumentReference read

 Page View

 This resource contains metadata for any kind of document so that you can locate the document in a system.
-You can typically use this as a reference in another resource type that includes the subject, author, and context for a related document.
+Typically, you may use this as a reference in another resource type that includes the subject, author, and context for a related document.

-You can receive, retrieve, or save document references.
+You can review, retrieve, create, or edit document records.

 read

-This interaction allows you to review metadata for a related document for a given context, whether for a patient, visit, or other clinical concept.
+Review a specific DocumentReference resource with metadata for a document related to a patient, visit, or other clinical concept.

 Request parameters